azerbasic/AzerBasic/README.md

 I've been close to a computer since an early age, and been passionate about it ever since.

 I really liked to make game servers script and modes back in 2010, and from that, I explored how to code myself, fast-forward to today, I do programming in various languages and technologies, and had the privilege to worked projects for UNFPA, RedBull and much more.
 I'm interested in building something awesome with code and automate tasks with code, currently focused on Web & Mobile Development.
+Back-end development is more of my thing, still brushing up my designs skills.
+I'm usually enthusiastic about learning new tech and figuring how things work.

-TECHNICAL SKILLS:
+<b>TECHNICAL SKILLS: </b>
-Flutter, MySQL, C, C++, JavaScript, PHP, .NET C#, Dart, R
+PHP, .NET C#, Flutter, MySQL, JavaScript,  Unity, Unreal Engine, Adobe Photoshop, CorelDraw,